MACN1981/SimpleBlue_WyamBlogTheme/README.md

  - **CSS only responsive design:** The blog adapts to different screens, using only with CSS.
  - **Minimal javascript:** Only a single file with quality of life enhancements that can be turned off without diminishing the blog usability.
  - **Dark Mode:** The blog has a toogleable mode for those who prefer web pages with a a dark color scheme.
 The setting is stored in local storage.
 The colors scheme can be further customized by changing the css variables at the start of the styles.css file.
  - **Post series:** You can links groups of posts by adding a "Serie" metadata to the post.
 Posts with the same value in that metadata will have a list of all post in the same series at the starts, with links.
-Looks in the posts folder for example
+Look in the posts folder for examples
  - **Tag descriptions:** You can add descriptions to tags by adding a markdown file (with a name prefixed with "_") to the tagdescriptions folder.
 The file only requires a title matching the tag, and any content you want to be used as description.